Metafaux/event-hub-modern/README.md

 [Building for relative paths](https://create-react-app.dev/docs/deployment/#building-for-relative-paths)

-Exploration of using ChatGPT for code productivity
+Exploration of using GitHub Copilot & ChatGPT for code productivity